-Employers may make gifts to an employee at various points in his career and for various reasons.
-This guidance note covers ad hoc gifts to employees.
-The amount incurred by the employer in respect of the gift to the employee is taxable unless it qualifies for a particular exemption from tax, such as the exemptions for certain Christmas gifts, long service awards or more generally available business gifts.
+Employers may make gifts to an employee for various reasons.
+The amount incurred by the employer in respect of the gift to the employee is taxable unless it qualifies for a particular exemption from tax, such as the exemptions for certain trivial benefits or long service awards.

 The Christmas bonus / gift to employees and Long service awards guidance notes provide more detail on Christmas gifts and long service awards.
 Other categories of non-taxable business gifts are discussed below.